LiLabAtVT/I2GDS2025/Group6/DanielTesting.md

 - paired: These reads survived trimming and their "partner" read survived trimming
 - unpaired: These reads survived trimming, but their "partner" read did not

-Typically, analyze only moves forward with the paired reads.
+Typically, analysis only moves forward with the paired reads.
 However, unpaired reads can still be used for some future analysis.

 ## bbduk (Decontaminating data)